Yatharth020/Underwater-Object-Tracking/README.md

 ## Introduction

-This project involves simulating underwater object tracking using SONAR technology and the Unscented Kalman Filter (UKF).
-It focuses on experiments with non-linear transformations for accurate state estimation and object tracking.
-The project includes realistic simulation environments, SONAR pulse generation, and advanced filtering techniques, demonstrating applications in marine biology, underwater navigation, and defense.
+This project involves a basic simulation for underwater object tracking using SONAR technology and the Unscented Kalman Filter (UKF).
+It is part of ongoing experiments with non-linear transformations for state estimation and object tracking.
+The project includes a simulation environment, SONAR pulse generation, and filtering techniques.

-## Project Objectives
+### Project Objectives

-The main objective of this project is to develop a robust system for tracking underwater objects using simulated SONAR data and the UKF.
-The project aims to:
+The main objectives are:

-1. Create a realistic simulation environment for underwater target tracking.
+Create a simulation environment for underwater target tracking.
-2. Generate and process SONAR signals to detect and estimate target positions.
+Generate and process SONAR signals to estimate target positions.
-3. Implement and tune the UKF for optimal state estimation in non-linear environments.
+Implement and tune the UKF for state estimation.
-4. Analyze the performance of the UKF in tracking accuracy and computational efficiency.
+Analyze the performance of the UKF in tracking accuracy.

-## Simulation

 ### Simulation Environment
 The simulation involves an active SONAR system with two moving targets.
-The environment is set with specific parameters such as maximum depth, maximum range, and sound speed profile.
-The simulation tracks the movement of targets with defined initial positions and velocities, generating SONAR pulses and processing the returns.
+The environment is set with parameters such as maximum depth, range, and sound speed profile.
+The simulation tracks target movement, generates SONAR pulses, and processes the returns.

 ### SONAR Pulse Generation
 A frequency-modulated pulse is generated, propagated through the underwater environment, and reflected back to the receiver.
-The simulation accounts for factors like attenuation, Doppler effects, and noise to create realistic SONAR returns.
+The simulation considers factors like attenuation, Doppler effects, and noise.

 ### State Estimation with Unscented Kalman Filter